mavlink/mavlink-devguide/en/services/gimbal_v2.md

 The protocol supports a number of hardware setups, and enables gimbals with varying capabilities.

+> [!NOTE]
-> **Note** The original protocol design document [can be found here](https://docs.google.com/document/d/16pekKRXLN2FhlL9YNFP983cjfBKAsDwN0gOSks8USo4/edit?usp=sharing).
+> The original protocol design document [can be found here](https://docs.google.com/document/d/16pekKRXLN2FhlL9YNFP983cjfBKAsDwN0gOSks8USo4/edit?usp=sharing).

 ## Concepts